Perl-Evozon/PearlBee/README.md

 <pre><blockquote>./build.sh</blockquote></pre>

 <h4>Creating database</h4>
-After you've downloaded PearlBee source code, be sure to create the database by running the command:
+After you've downloaded PearlBee source code, be sure to give your user the rights to the PearlBee database (in this example the database is called 'PearlBee'):

 <pre><blockquote>mysql> GRANT ALL PRIVILEGES ON PearlBee.* To 'your_user'@'localhost' IDENTIFIED BY 'yourPassWord';<blockquote></pre>
 and then initialize the database by running the script